 (iv) Component cells of the battery shall be of a type proved to meet the respective testing requirements of the Manual of Tests and Criteria, part III, sub-section 38.3.

 (g) Manufacturers and subsequent distributors of cells or batteries shall make available the test summary as specified in the Manual of Tests and Criteria, Part III, sub-section 38.3, paragraph 38.3.5.”.

+2.2.9.1.14 After "Vehicles, engines and machinery, internal combustion)", insert: "Articles containing miscellaneous dangerous goods".

 Chapter 3.1